 8. That’s Not How We Do It Here (The Establishment): Status quo attitudes create and sustain organizational silos that lead to atrophy of innovation and enthusiasm.
 Assimilation is part of a healthy corporate culture, but leaders need to recognize that change is healthy when communicated effectively to stakeholders.

 9. That’s Not in My Job Description (Anti-Hero): Ever come across someone who is more focused on what he/she is not supposed to do versus focused on doing what needs to get done?
 It’s either a clunker of a hire or it may be an achievement-minded employee who has taken on way too much work from other folks and simply burnt out.
 Regardless it’s a silo that started with the job description and hire.

 10. Can You Resend the Email?
 (Machine Gunner): Sent an email days ago and it never got looked at or you didn’t see it come in your Inbox?
 Ever happen?
 If so, that’s evidence of a silo.
 There’s always someone who professes that they get over 200 emails a day, maybe you.
 Yes, it gives the impression that that person/you are very busy, but it also is a warning of key information getting lost or overlooked.
 This leads to delaying productivity and meeting deadlines.

 These 10 signs of silos are the most basic evidence that the corporate structure needs a renovation.
-There are almost as many silos as there are employees, so leaders and managers must identify the systems, processes and practices that fail to empower the majority of people make up the workforce.
+There are almost as many silos as there are employees, so leaders and managers must identify the systems, processes and practices that fail to empower the workforce.

 Thankfully, the solutions to silos are found within the organization.
 Yes, it’s about the organizational culture, but silos have several beginnings from command & control to punching the clock.
 So where to begin is key and depends on the type of organization framework you have in place.